The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 magazine covers, memorabilia, Body Of Evidence, the cowpoke portion of her "Drowned" tour, her black corset in

-Die Another Day, the bondage scenes in her latest artvid, etc.?
+Die Another Day, the bondage scenes in her artvid, etc.?

 Madrugada - Venus in Furs